wmeints/effective-llm-applications/manuscript/00-preface.md

 ## What this book covers

-- Chapter 1, "Understanding Large Language Models," introduces large language models (LLMs) through the lens of my personal experience, explaining what they are, their capabilities, and why they're transforming how we build applications.
+- Chapter 1, "Understanding Large Language Models", introduces large language models (LLMs) through the lens of my personal experience, explaining what they are, their capabilities, and why they're transforming how we build applications.
 This foundational chapter is essential for understanding the core concepts, and terminology